Articles in this section

 The hostname of the URL the user accessed in the Chrome browser.

-Please Note: Full URLs are only available with the purchase of the Screen Details Add-on.
+Please Note: Full URLs are only available with the purchase of the Screen Details (Add-on).

-Data Never Collected by ActivTrak
+Data never collected by ActivTrak

 Because we respect data privacy and our focus is on helping organizations improve workforce productivity and efficiency, we do not collect the following intrusive monitoring data points: